5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 	- `#PciRoot(0x0)/Pci(0x1C,0x1)/Pci(0x0,0x0)` &rarr; Disabled device-id spoof for the Intel I-225V. &rarr; Only required when running macOS Catalina!
 Delete the `#` to enable it.
 Requires `Kernel/Patch` as well. [**Read this**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225_stock_vs_cstmfw.md#readme) for getting the Intel(R) I225-V Ethernet Controller to work on different versions of macOS.
 	- `#PciRoot(0x0)/Pci(0x2,0x0)` &rarr; Disabled Framebuffer for using the iGPU for driving a monitor.
 Delete the `#` to enable it.
 	- `PciRoot(0x0)/Pci(0x1F,0x3)` &rarr; Settings for on-board audio.
 Also contains the Layout-id
-	- `PciRoot(0x0)/Pci(0x2,0x0)` &rarr; Headless Framebuffer for using a discrete GPU for display and the iGPU for computational tasks.
+	- `PciRoot(0x0)/Pci(0x2,0x0)` &rarr; Headless Framebuffer for using the iGPU for computational tasks only.
+		- Disable this entry when using the `iMacPro1,1` or `MacPro7,1` SMBIOS.
+		- Delete/Disable the `enable-metal` property when using a AMD (Big) Navi Card, since these cards support Metal 3.

 5. **Kernel/Add** Section.
 The following Kexts are disabled by default since I don't know which CPU, GPU, Hard Disk and SMBIOS you will be using: